rvaiya/keyd/man.md

 \ **S** - Shift\
 \ **G** - AltGr

+Lines can be commented out by prepending # but inline comments are not supported.

 In addition to simple key mappings keyd can remap keys to actions which can conditionally send keystrokes or transform the state of the keymap.